Jurors | 2018

 SVP, HBO Documentary Films

 Jacqueline Glover is SVP, HBO Documentary Films, for Home Box Office, responsible for overseeing the development and production of documentary films.
-Most recently, Glover served as supervising producer for the Oscar winning documentary short Crisis Hotline: Veterans Press 1.
-Other recent projects include the Academy Award® nominated short Redemption; the Emmy Award nominated Gloria: In Her Own Words; the Peabody Award-winning If God Is Willing and Da Creek Don’t Rise from Spike Lee; the Academy Award nominated films China’s Unnatural Disaster: The Tears of Sichuan Province and The Witness: From the Balcony of Room 306; the Emmy Award-winning Teddy: In His Own Words; as well as the high-profile documentary A Family Is A Family Is A Family: A Rosie O’Donnell Celebration.
+Most recently, Glover served as executive producer on John McCain: For Whom the Bell Tolls, an illuminating profile of Senator John McCain, and on King in the Wilderness, the documentary portrait of Dr. Martin Luther King, Jr. She served as senior producer for Becoming Warren Buffet and The Newspaperman: The Life and Times of Ben Bradlee.
+Glover also served as executive producer for the Emmy Award® winner Jim: The James Foley Story.
+Other recent projects include the Oscar®-winning documentary short Crisis Hotline: Veterans Press 1; the Academy Award®-nominated short Redemption; the Emmy Award®-nominated Gloria: In Her Own Words; the Peabody Award-winning If God Is Willing and Da Creek Don’t Rise from Spike Lee; the Academy Award®-nominated films China’s Unnatural Disaster: The Tears of Sichuan Province and The Witness: From the Balcony of Room 306; and the Emmy Award®-winning Teddy: In His Own Words; as well as the high-profile documentary A Family Is A Family Is A Family: A Rosie O’Donnell Celebration.

 AWARD PRESENTED BY BET NETWORKS